CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g9/frontend/README.md

 1. Copy the `.env.example` file and rename it to `.env`

-2. Update the variables in the `.env` file with the relevant Firebase keys
+2. Update the variables in the `.env` file with the relevant Firebase keys.
+Set REACT_APP_USE_EMULATOR to true or false depending on which instance you wish to connect to.

 Note: The `.env` file has been handed over to our project mentor Sahil for use in the front-end project